 When you create a shared database in Campaign, your database already contains system-generated field types.
 They appear first in the database in the List fields table.
 Campaign requires that you enter system field types.

-Note: You cannot change the system field types after you save the database.
+Note: You can't change the system field types after you save the database.

 Custom database fields

-You create custom database fields based on your organization's needs, such as First_Name, Last_Name, LAST_PURCHASE_DATE, or CUSTOMER_ID.
-You can create up to 400 fields by using any combination of field types.
-However, you must add the SPOP field to your database for Transact to work properly.
-You do not need to add data to this field.
-Campaign uses the SPOP field to identify the database as a restricted Transact database.
+Create custom database fields based on your organization's needs, such as First_Name, Last_Name, LAST_PURCHASE_DATE, or CUSTOMER_ID.
+You can add up to 400 fields by using any combination of field types.

 Seed lists

-You can attach a seed list to your database so you are able to send a copy of all of the emails to members in your seed list.
-You can enable the seed list from the Settings button on the database summary page.
+Attach a seed list to your database to send a copy of all of the emails to members in your seed list.
+Enable the seed list from the Settings button on the database summary page.

 What happens to seed list bounces in Transact